Gauge field marginal of an Abelian Higgs model: Loop expansion revisited

 \item Consider the same setting as in~\ref{pt:3rd_eg} but now with the graph $G$ consisting of the single oriented loop $(wxyz)$.
 Then $S(G)=1$ because any map that interchanges $w\leftrightarrow x$ (resp. $y\leftrightarrow z$) will change the oriented structure of the graph.
-The number of graphs isomorphic to $G$ is $4$, the other three being the loops $(xwyz),(xwzy),(wxzy)$. \end{enumerate} \end{example} Given $G \in \mcb{G}_{\C}(\mathcal{A},\mathcal{B},\mathcal{C})$, we have a corresponding notion of isomorphism class of paths and loops in $G$.
-Since paths in $G$ can't intersect themselves, the isomorphism class of a path in $G$ is just finite sequences of types of vertices, with the first type taken from $\mcb{A}$, the final type taken from $\mcb{C}$, and the intermediate ones taken from $\mcb{B}$.
-Since loops in $G$ are simple, an isomorphism class of loop in $G$ is an equivalence class of finite sequences of elements of $\mcb{B}$ where one views finite sequences as equivalent if they differ by a cyclic permutation (this is because loops do not have distinguished basepoints).
-We will call an isomorphism class of a path (resp. loop) a type of path (resp. loop).
-We write $\mathcal{P}(G)$ to be the multiset of types of paths in $G$ and $\mathcal{L}(G)$ the multiset of types of loops in $G$.
+The number of graphs tog-isomorphic to $G$ is $4$, the other three being the loops $(xwyz),(xwzy),(wxzy)$. \end{enumerate} \end{example}

+Given $G \in \mcb{G}_{\C}(\mathcal{A},\mathcal{B},\mathcal{C})$, we have a corresponding notion of tog-isomorphism class of paths and loops in $G$.
+Since paths in $G$ cannot intersect themselves, a tog-isomorphism class of a path in $G$ is just a finite sequence of types of vertices, with the first type taken from $\mcb{A}$, the final type taken from $\mcb{C}$, and the intermediate ones taken from $\mcb{B}$.
+Since loops in $G$ are simple, a tog-isomorphism class of a loop in $G$ is an equivalence class of finite sequences of elements of $\mcb{B}$ where one views finite sequences as equivalent if they differ by a cyclic permutation (this is because loops do not have distinguished basepoints).
+We will call a tog-isomorphism class of a path (resp. loop) a type of path (resp. loop).
+We write $\mathcal{P}(G)$ to be the multiset of types of paths in $G$ and $\mathcal{L}(G)$ the multiset of types of loops in $G$ -- note that here we are performing an overload of notation as mentioned in Remark~\ref{rem:graph_overload} as we already used this notation in a different context when instead $G \in \hat{\mcb{G}}_{\C}(\mathcal{A},\mathcal{B},\mathcal{C})$ -- see the discussion following Definition~\ref{def:OG}.

-Since such types of loops $\ell$ or paths $\gamma$ can themselves be seen as isomorphism classes of oriented contraction graphs, they are well-defined without needing to make reference to a larger graph $G$.
+Since such types of loops $\ell$ or paths $\gamma$ can themselves be seen as tog-isomorphism classes of oriented contraction graphs, they are well-defined without needing to make reference to a larger graph $G$.
 Moreover, it makes sense to write $S(\ell)$ and $S(\gamma)$.
 In particular, for any path $\gamma$ one has $S(\gamma) = 1$ - since $\gamma$ is an oriented path with initial vertex in $\mathcal{A}$ and final vertex in $\mathcal{C}$, its vertices come with a total order which forces $S(\gamma)=1$. \begin{remark} In general, for any oriented loop $\ell$ consisting of $n$ vertices, the automorphism group of $\ell$ is a subgroup of the cyclic group $C_n$.